Vanderlei Luxemburgo: Atlético Mineiro

 Presented at Galo on 23 January 2010 after signing a two-year deal, Luxemburgo won the 2010 Campeonato Mineiro after defeating Ipatinga in the finals.
-Knocked out of the 2010 Copa do Brasil in the quarterfinals and after having poor results in the Brasileirão, he was sacked on 23 September.
+Knocked out of the 2010 Copa do Brasil in the quarter-finals, and after having poor results in the Brasileirão, he was sacked on 23 September.

 Third spell at Flamengo

 On 5 October 2010, Vanderlei Luxemburgo was named as a new head coach of Flamengo.
 He avoided relegation in his first year, and led the club to a 26-match unbeaten run in 2011, winning the 2011 Campeonato Carioca.

 On 2 February 2012, Luxemburgo was dismissed after having altercations with the club's board.

 Grêmio

-On 21 February 2012, it was announced that Luxemburgo was taking charge of Grêmio Foot-Ball Porto Alegrense until 31 December 2012.
+On 21 February 2012, it was announced that Luxemburgo would be taking charge of Grêmio until 31 December 2012.
 On 29 April 2013, after getting involved in a fight in the game between Grêmio and Huachipato for the Libertadores Cup, Luxemburgo was suspended for six games in this competition.

 On 29 June 2013, Luxemburgo was dismissed by directors of Grêmio.